The Herb of the Month for September 2020 Celery Seed Apium graveolens.

 Mankind’s historical link with celery seed certainly began in ancient Egypt since it has been found in its tombs.
 Since it was so beneficial medicinally, its use moved into other cultures such as ancient Greece.

-In 850 BC, the medicinal plant in Homer’s Odyssey is thought to be celery seed.
-In 573 BC, we know that the winners of the Nemean Games wore leaf celery wreaths.
+The medicinal plant in Homer’s Odyssey, written about 850 BCE, is thought to be celery seed.
+In 573 BCE, we know that the winners of the Nemean Games wore leaf celery wreaths.
 It has continued to be used throughout the Mediterranean world as a seasoning for food, wine, and as a medicinal remedy.

 Today we add this nutritional powerhouse, celery seed, to our pickles, catsup, and barbecue sauce, stews, and soups.
 This little seed is rich in minerals such as calcium, magnesium, and iron.
 There is ongoing medical research to discover how this seed could be of benefit. . ~~ Reni Erskine